 - first, they can take you to places and communities only locals know about and in a way that makes planning your trip in Romania easy and hassle-free

 - second, we handpick our guide-partners and choose only those who appreciate authentic Romanian culture, values and beauty so all our tours in Romania will offer you a great travel experience - check out some reviews from our customers

 Most importantly - by choosing a tour or trip with one of our partners you will be supporting responsible travel that will help you truly discover the community you will visit but also help the locals by staying in a traditional guesthouses or eating meals with locally sourced products.
 Romanian Friend wants to support tourism that is beneficial for both travellers and communities visited - read more about responsible travel mission.

 10. Open your heart to Romanian people

 Our final tip: if you decide to visit Romania you should spend some time and get to know the locals.
 Romanians are a very hospitable, friendly, thoughtful and warm people.
 They will take you into their homes, feed you till you drop (literally!), bring out their best wine or pălinca and generally go out of their way to make sure you have a great time with them.
 So much hospitality and willingness to accommodate guests might seem strange or make you feel uncomfortable at times, but this is part of our culture: family, friends, guests and inter-personal relationships generally matter the most for Romanians.
 Just go on one of our handpicked trips in the Romanian countryside and you'll see what I mean.

 Enjoy your visit and let the locals show you what a beautiful country we have.
-Abandon any pre-conceptions you might have about Romanians and open your heart and mind while you're here.
-Go on day trips, tours, road trips, train trips - whatever, to explore the country and interact with people.
-You will be surprised! :)
+Abandon any pre-conceptions you might have about Romanians and open your heart and mind while you're here, explore the country and meet real locals.
+Romania will surprise you :)

 So that's it - we hope this will make planning your trip to Romania easier!
 If you need more help, just contact us.